<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Knowing these things will allow you to customize the tour for that child’s interests, and show the family that you are interested in providing them with a great experience.

 Remember: families are not “buying” your school.
-Instead, they are “buying” the experience that their child will get at your school.
+Instead, they are “buying” the experience their child will get at your school.
 Your school tour should be about the benefits of your school to their child!

 Armed with your knowledge about the child, you can now use much more powerful language during the tour.
 “This is where Emily will take her freshman English class.”
 Or, “This is where Nate will meet for robotics.”